-You may have already read a lot about full hair transplants and wondered: How much coverage can they actually achieve?
+You may have already read a lot about getting a full hair transplant and wondered: how much coverage can they actually achieve?
 Can they completely cover my balding areas with new hair?
 Or would I need to get a second hair transplant?
-Unfortunately, the answer to the question of full head hair transplants and complete coverage is a slightly unsatisfying: It depends.
+Unfortunately, the answer to the question of full head hair transplants and complete coverage is slightly anti-climactic: it depends.
 The dependent factors range from how much hair you have available to be transplanted, your type of hair, any evidence of future hair loss, as well as your own personal expectations for your hair restoration treatment.
 We’ll look into all of these factors in detail to understand how they contribute to the ability for a full hair transplant to achieve complete coverage.
 Before we do that though, let’s first take a look at exactly what a hair transplant is and what we mean by complete coverage.

 What Is a Hair Transplant?